 Erected 1932 by State Education Department.

 Location.
 42° 58.599′ N, 77° 41.904′ W. Marker is in West Rush, New York, in Monroe County.
 Marker is at the intersection of Rush-West Rush Road and Creekside Drive, on the left when traveling east on Rush-West Rush Road.
+This marker is visible from East River Road as well.
 Touch for map.
-This marker is visible from East River Road as well.
 Marker is in this post office area: Rush NY 14543, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Cox Ferry (approx. 2.6 miles away); Early House (approx. 2.6 miles away); Tuscaroras (approx. 3.1 miles away); Erected 1834 (approx. 3.3 miles away); Ganson's Mill (approx. 3.6 miles away); Site of First Quaker Meeting House (approx. 3.7 miles away); Genesee Valley Greenway (approx. 3.8 miles away); a different marker also named Genesee Valley Greenway (approx. 3.8 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Baptist Colony (approx. 2.2 miles away); Cox Ferry (approx. 2.6 miles away); Early House (approx. 2.6 miles away); Rush Civil War Monument (approx. 2.9 miles away); Rush World War I Memorial (approx. 2.9 miles away); American Revolution War/War of 1812 (approx. 2.9 miles away); Veterans Memorial Park (approx. 2.9 miles away); Former School (approx. 3 miles away).

 Categories. • Native Americans •

 More.
 Search the internet for Honeoye Valley.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on August 2, 2012, by Yugoboy of Rochester, New York.
 This page has been viewed 326 times since then.
 Photos: 1, 2, 3. submitted on August 2, 2012, by Yugoboy of Rochester, New York. • Bill Pfingsten was the editor who published this page.